GTG0116/nexradbrowsertest/README.md

     0-1/0-3 km storm-relative helicity, 0-1/0-6 km bulk shear, storm motion, significant-tornado / supercell / 0-1 & 0-3 km energy-helicity composites,
     and lightning flash density.
+  - *Winter* — 6/12/24-hr and total snowfall at a fixed 10:1 ratio and at the temperature-dependent Kuchera ratio (from accumulated snow water equivalent and the column's warmest low/mid-level temperature), plus total frozen-precip ("ice") and total freezing-rain accretion.
+HRRR and RAP carry the full set;
+    NAM has the snow products only (no frozen-precip / freezing-rain fields).
   - Rather than pull the ~150–400 MB cycle file, the viewer reads the tiny sidecar `.idx` byte index, finds the requested record(s), and issues a single HTTP **Range** request for just that message (a few hundred KB).
-- **Derived fields** (`js/models.js`): one product can combine several GRIB messages after decoding — wind speed/shear/storm-motion from U/V magnitudes, 6/24-hr precip from run-total differences, 700-500 mb lapse rate from layer temperatures and thicknesses, LCL height AGL, and the STP/SCP/EHI composites from CAPE, helicity, shear, LCL and CIN (standard SPC fixed-layer formulas).
+- **Derived fields** (`js/models.js`): one product can combine several GRIB messages after decoding — wind speed/shear/storm-motion from U/V magnitudes, 6/24-hr precip from run-total differences, 700-500 mb lapse rate from layer temperatures and thicknesses, LCL height AGL, the STP/SCP/EHI composites from CAPE, helicity, shear, LCL and CIN (standard SPC fixed-layer formulas), and 10:1 / Kuchera snowfall from accumulated snow water equivalent times a fixed or temperature-dependent snow-to-liquid ratio.
 - **Wind-barb + height overlays** (`js/modelOverlays.js`): upper-air charts add a Mapbox symbol layer of canvas-rendered wind barbs (rotated to the wind, kept at a constant screen size and decluttered as you zoom) and geopotential-height